DavidMercier/TriDiMap/README.rst

 dataset.

 With this Matlab toolbox, it is possible:
-    * to map (in 2D or 3D), to interpolate and to smooth indentation grid;
+    * to map (in 2D or 3D), to interpolate and to smooth indentation map;
     * to plot elastic modulus vs hardness values;
     * to plot and to fit probability density functions;
     * to plot and to fit cumulative density functions;
     * to extract statistical values (mean, min, max with standard deviations) of mechanical properties and fractions for each phase;
-    * to correct mechanical map from image correlation with microstructural map.
+    * to correct mechanical map from image correlation with microstructural map;
+	* to correlate/compare mechanical map with microstructural map;
+	* to plot 4D mechanical property map.

 Matlab version
 ------------------